johanley/postscript-notes/README.md

 <em>"A path is made up of one or more disconnected **subpaths**, each comprising a sequence of connected segments."</em>

-An example of creating a path:
+An example of creating a path (a square in this case):
 ```
 newpath
-12 50 moveto
-..more path construction here..
-..`closepath` often comes at the end..
+ 15 15 moveto  % starting point
+ 50 0 rlineto  % line to the right
+ 0 50 rlineto  % line up
+ 50 neg 0 rlineto % line to the left
+closepath  % close the square, go back to the start
 ```

 The endpoint of the current path is called the *current point*.